 Branded gifts will remind your customers of your brand and can even spark conversations about your store with others.
 Frequent store visits are essential because freezer space is limited due to equipment and energy costs, and stores have little, if any, inventory in the back room.
 Second, declining sales support at the store level is stimulating retailers' interest in manufacturers' POP programs.
 With an in-store event, you can draw attention to your small business and build connections with people who will become your loyal customers.
 Many stores prefer to set up small promotional islands with cardboard cutouts of celebrities.

 This shows that you've invested too much in advertising your promotion and that it's time to reduce some of the expenses before your entire promotion becomes inefficient.
-For example, automatic feeding displays, such as 7-Up single-can dispensers, eliminate the need for store employees to realign shelf stock.
-Reduce store labor costs by facilitating shelf storage and inventory control, minimizing out-of-stock items, and reducing the required level of inventory in the warehouse.
+Automatic feeding displays such as 7-Up single-can dispensers eliminate the need for store employees to realign shelf stock.
+This reduces store labor costs by facilitating shelf storage and inventory control, minimizing out-of-stock items, and reducing the required level of inventory in the warehouse.
 Whether you're organizing a product launch or highlighting a seasonal sale, make sure all your in-store messaging is ready and optimized before the event.